Fighter 5e – D&D Class Optimisation Guide

 Options to avoid: Hermit, guild artisan, acolyte, noble

-Options to avoid: Acrobatics, animal handling, arcana, nature, religion, performance
+Options to avoid: Acrobatics, animal handling, history

 Recommended options: Crossbow expert, gift of the Chromatic dragon, gunner, great weapon master, heavy armor master, lucky, polearm master, sentinel, skill expert